gbraad/blog-content/0024-personal-kanban-using-gitlab.md

 my work.

 ## GitLab issues
-Quite recently, GitLab released a version of their sourcecode management tool, that allows to visualize issues on a board.
-And I started to evaluate it, as GitLab is much part of my workflow in general.
+Quite recently, GitLab released a version of their sourcecode management tool that allows to visualize issues on a board.
+And I started to evaluate it, as GitLab is part of my workflow in general.
 I host many of my private repositories there for backup purposes, use it to publish my resume with the CI runners, etc. And I can tell you, that the issue boards was exactly what I was looking for.